ToDucThanh/ml-engineer-udacity/Project_3/README.md

 Let's explore this dataset &rarr; [Explore](notebooks/explore_data.ipynb) :mag_right:

 ## Base model
 My idea is to use a simple and familiar architecture to attack this task.
-I chose **distill-bert-cased** tokenizer and classification model from Hugging Face library:
+I chose **distill-bert-uncased** tokenizer and classification model from Hugging Face library:
 ```python
 from transformers import AutoTokenizer, AutoModelForSequenceClassification